|

 1 pint heavy whipping cream, whipped

-minutes longer.
-Stir a small amount of the hot mixture
+longer.
+Stir a small amount of the hot mixture into the slightly

-half of the pudding yogurt mixture followed by 2 cups of
+Cover cake with half of the pudding yogurt mixture followed by 2

 Strawberry Tea